-Standing Out as a Freelancer Takes Time
+It Takes Time to Stand Out as a Freelancer

 After reading a list like this it can be easy to feel overwhelmed.
 I mean, it took me a long time to just write this article let alone actually doing everything that’s mentioned here.

 So, the best approach is to pick one or two of these suggestions and work on them a little bit every day.
 When you feel like you’re starting to get those down then it’s time to move on to other suggestions.

 Some of these will actually be life long endeavors.
 Becoming a world class web designer isn’t something that can be mastered in a few years.
 It takes decades.
 And, that’s okay!

 You have to look at this as a long term investment.

 What happens is along the way, other freelancers in your field will quit or they’ll change directions.
 That means if you stay at it, you’ll rise to the top.